sbooth/AudioXCFrameworks/README.md

 This is useful from a `Run Script` build phase when `AudioXCFrameworks` is a submodule of your project:

 `make -C "$SRCROOT/AudioXCFrameworks" install PREFIX="$SRCROOT/XCFrameworks"`

+## Licensing

+The Xcode project files and overall build system are distributed under the MIT license.

+Each individual project is subject to its own license terms.
+See `README.md` in each folder for licensing information for that particular project.